Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

 The superfluid weight obtained from (\ref{eq:Ds}) for a representative given band structure is shown in Fig.~\ref{fig01}.
-Consistent with (\ref{eq:Geometric}), a dichotomy between the $\hat{\Delta}_{++}$ and $\hat{\Delta}_{+-}$ states is indeed observed, with the latter exhibiting a monotonically decreasing $D_{xx}$ as a function of the gap amplitude.
+Consistent with (\ref{eq:Geometric}), a dichotomy between the $\hat{\Delta}_{++}$ and $\hat{\Delta}_{+-}$ models is indeed observed, with the latter exhibiting a monotonically decreasing $D_{xx}$ as a function of the gap amplitude.
 The most striking scenario with negative $D$ in the $+-$ model is achieved when $\Delta$ exceeds a large model-dependent value.
 Since the conventional contribution is positive definite, the negative superfluid weight must be attributed to the quantum geometric effects alone.

 Showing a negative $D$ for the uniform phase is insufficient to judge the plausibility of any PDW order.
 To this end, we introduce a new superfluid weight defined on the basis of the corresponding enlarged unitcell of the PDW order.
 Similar to its original definition, such a quantity measures the phase stiffness among the enlarged unitcells.
-We take the $\hat{\Delta}_{+-}$ configuration and, for illustrative purpose, consider what we call a $\pi_x$-PDW --- one that sees the pairing potentials change sign every other site in the $x$-direction (illustrated in Fig.~\ref{fig02}).
+We take the $\hat{\Delta}_{+-}$ configuration and, for illustrative purpose, consider what we call a $\pi$-PDW --- one that has modulation wavevector $(\pi,0)$ and sees the pairing potential change sign every other site in the $x$-direction (illustrated in the inset of Fig.~\ref{fig03}).
 The calculation will adopt a new velocity operator expressed in the enlarged basis with two lattice sites per unitcell.
-Details are provided in the supplementary~\cite{supplementary}.
+Details are provided in the Supplementary.

-The superfluid weight $D_{xx}$ and $D_{yy}$ defined for $\pi_x$-PDW as a function of $\Delta$ are also plotted in Fig.~\ref{fig01} (b) for comparison.
-The two components differ because the $\pi_x$-PDW breaks the four-fold rotational symmetry.
+The superfluid weight $D_{xx}$ and $D_{yy}$ defined for $\pi$-PDW as a function of $\Delta$ are also plotted in Fig.~\ref{fig01} (b) for comparison.
+The two components differ because the $\pi$-PDW breaks the four-fold rotational symmetry.
 Note that the $xx$-component exhibits an apparent cusp at around $\Delta = 2t$.
-In close inspection, this coincides with a qualitative change in the quasiparticle spectrum, i.e. going from having a Bogoliubov Fermi surface to being fully-gapped.
+In close inspection, this coincides with a qualitative change in the quasiparticle spectrum, i.e. going from having a Bogoliubov Fermi surface~\cite{Agterberg:2017} to being fully-gapped.
 Intriguingly enough, both of the two components remain positive even when the uniform superfluid weight turns negative.
-This suggests, at the very least, that a $\pi_x$-PDW phase has the potential to materialize as real physical order as the uniform phase becomes unstable towards phase decoherence.
+This suggests, at the very least, that a $\pi$-PDW phase has the potential to materialize as real physical order as the uniform phase becomes unstable towards phase decoherence.